tmpler/MEAN-Tutorial/01.Getting Started/README.md

 ### B. Using Windows and a Local VM
 TODO: Make Guide More Detailed
-Install Oracle VirtualBox if you haven't already.
+Install [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads) if you haven't already.
-Download Ubuntu 16.04 LTS Server (Use another distro if you are comfortable troubleshooting it).
+Download [Ubuntu 16.04 LTS Server](https://www.ubuntu.com/download/server) (Use another distro if you are comfortable troubleshooting it).
 Set up new Linux Machine on VirtualBox, insert Virtual Disk and start box.
 Install Ubuntu Server Following installation prompt.
 Setup SSH for SFTP to put code on server over secure connection.
+`sudo apt-get install openssh-server`

 ### C. Using Windows and Remote VM
 TODO: Make Guide More Detailed
 Setting Up a remote server.
 Use AWS for a free server with minimum specifications or use [digital ocean and get $10 free credit with my referral link](https://m.do.co/c/fbefaeb56055)
-If using Digital Ocean, great an Ubuntu 16.04 Droplet and follow the initial Ubuntu Setup Guide.
+If using Digital Ocean, create an Ubuntu 16.04 Droplet and follow the [initial Ubuntu Setup Guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04).
 When you have finished you will have SSH access and Putty.

 # Checklist
 * ~~Linux Server (We're using Ubuntu 16 LTS)~~